bgkillas/kalc/README.md

 --multi toggles multi line display for matrixes --debug displays computation time in nanoseconds

-- flags can be executed in runtime just without the --\n\
+- flags can be executed in runtime just without the dashes\n\
 - Type "exit" to exit the program
 - Type "clear" to clear the screen
-- Type "history" to see the history of calculations
+- Type "history [arg]" to see the history, arg indexes it if specified
 - Type "vars" to list all variables
 - Type "lvars" to list all variables without equating them
 - Type "_" to use the previous answer
 - Type "a={expr}" to define a variable
 - Type "f(x)=..." to define a function
-- Type "f(x,y)=..." to define a 2 variable function
 - Type "f(x,y,z...)=..." to define a multi variable function
 - Type "...=" display parsed input, show values of stuff like xr/deci/prec etc
 - Type "f...=null" to delete a function or variable